Protect your big, beautiful iPhone 12 Pro Max with a new case

 PopSocket collab: iPhone 12 Pro Max Otter + Pop Symmetry Series

 OtterBox and PopSocket had a baby, and this case is it.
-The handy PopSocket PopGrip is built right into the OtterBox case so it folds out of the way when not in use.
+The handy PopSocket PopGrip is built right into the OtterBox case, so it folds out of the way when not in use.
 Mix and match to create your own look; you can get several PopSockets and twist to swap them out.
+We reviewed two of these cases, one clear and one in a cute pink and we loved both.
+The PopGrip is a handy tool and the case is both protective and fun.

 Fashionable: Velvet Caviar iPhone 12 Pro Max Case

-Up the fashion factor with a Velvet Caviar.
-Despite its whimsical looks, this is a ruggedly protective case.
+Up the fashion factor with a Velvet Caviar case.
+We tested this case out and noted that despite its whimsical looks, this is a ruggedly protective case.
 It comes in many, many colorful and shimmery choices.
-You can buy a matching ring grip for selfies, too.
+You can buy a matching ring grip for selfies, too!

-Extremely thin: totallee Thin iPhone 12 Pro Max Case
+Extremely thin: totallee Thin iPhone 12 Pro Max Case - various colors

 This is the case for the absolute minimalist.
-If you don't really want to spoil the iPhone's clean lines or add any bulk, but you want just a touch of protection, the totallee case is for you.
-You also get a few color options here.
+If you don't really want to spoil the iPhone's clean lines or add any bulk but you want just a touch of protection, the totallee Thin case is for you.
+We reviewed this case and loved how simple but protective the case is, plus you get a few color options to choose from.

-This ultra-protective case is made from fishing gear that's been salvaged from the ocean; it's 85% recycled ocean plastic.
-The wave pattern is reminiscent of ocean waves and the case comes in several colors.
-A dollar from each purchase goes to ocean non-profits.

-Pick a bouquet: CYRILL iPhone 12 Pro Max Case
+Pick a bouquet: CYRILL Cecile iPhone 12 Pro Max Case

-The well-priced CYRILL case features a hard back and flexible TPU bumper for slim protection.
-Choose from a variety of pretty bouquets to match your iPhone 12 Pro Max or your favorite outfit.
+The well-priced CYRILL Cecile case features a hard back and flexible TPU bumper for slim protection.
+We reviewed this case and loved the variety of pretty bouquets available and the fact that it has wireless and MagSafe charging capabilities.

-CLCKR makes an unusual case.
-Yes, it's slim and protective, but it has a built-in grip on the back you can use for selfies.
-It's also a stand so you can lock it open and use it both horizontally and vertically.
-Choose from several colors.

-Luxury folio style: NOMAD Rugged Leather Folio
+Luxury folio style: NOMAD Modern Leather Folio - MagSafe

-This luxurious Horween leather wallet case will develop a rich patina over time.
-The folio holds up to three cards plus cash so you don't need to carry a separate wallet.
-Choose between Black or Rustic Brown.
+This luxurious MagSafe-compatible Horween leather wallet case will develop a rich patina over time.
+The folio holds up to three cards plus cash, so you don't need to carry a separate wallet.
+Choose between black or Rustic Brown.

-Slender elegance: GVIEWIN Aurora Lite Series Designed for iPhone 12 Pro Max

-Add a touch of marble elegance to your iPhone 12 Pro Max.
-This case is ultra-thin so it won't add a lot of bulk to your larger handset.
-Choose from a handful of beautiful colors.

 Extra grip: Incipio Grip for iPhone 12 Pro Max

-The edges of this case have treads almost like a tire so you'll have an easier time hanging onto your extra-large iPhone.
+When reviewing the Incipio Grip, we found that the edges of this case have treads almost like a tire, making it easier to hang onto an extra-large iPhone.
 Choose the clear case shown here or a handful of other colors.

-Natural beauty: Mous Limitless 3.0 iPhone 12 Pro Max Case
+Natural beauty: Mous Limitless 3.0 iPhone 12 Pro Max Case - various styles

-Mous makes gorgeous, elegant cases that protect well while maintaining a slimmer profile.
-The cases owe their good looks to a variety of genuine materials used for the back panel such as wood, leather, and more.
+As you can see in our review, Mous makes gorgeous, elegant cases that protect your phone well while maintaining a slim profile.
+The cases owe their good looks to various genuine materials used for the back panel, such as wood, leather, and more.
+These cases are guaranteed to work with MagSafe.

 Bling bling: Case-Mate Case for iPhone 12 Pro Max

 Get 10-foot drop protection with this protective but fun case.
 It's clear enough to see your iPhone's color through it, but it's filled with metallic glitter confetti (securely sealed inside so it won't shed).
-It's a party every time you look at it.
+According to our review, "cases don't get much cuter than this!"

 Super grip: Speck Presidio2 Perfect Grip iPhone 12 Pro Max Case

-The extremely durable case offers up to 13 feet (!) of drop protection.
-The no-slip grips provide both visual interest and plenty of grip, so your iPhone is less likely to slip out of your hands in the first place.
+This extremely durable case offers up to 13 feet (!) of drop protection.
+We tested this case and loved the no-slip grip alongside the interesting look.
+It ensures your iPhone is less likely to slip out of your hands in the first place.

-Dance, dance, dance: Smartish iPhone 12 Mini Crossbody Case
+Dance, dance, dance: Smartish iPhone 12 Pro Max Crossbody Case

 It's not easy to find a small crossbody purse that's roomy enough to hold an iPhone 12 Pro Max.
 Luckily, this wallet case becomes a crossbody bag when you attach the strap.
 The wallet flap holds up to five cards plus cash, and the strap holds two lippies.